theochem/fanpy/docs/hamiltonian.rst

 Therefore, all Hamiltonians can be expressed within the one-electron basis set in a similar manner and we can construct a framework from which all possible Hamiltonian can be built.
 All Hamiltonians only need to contain the integrals and the method by which these integrals are applied to the wavefunction.
-In the FANCI module, the objectives represent the Schrodinger equation with :math:`\bra{\Phi} \hat{H} \ket{\Psi}` and :math:`\bra{\Phi} \hat{H} \ket{\Phi}`, where :math:`\Phi` is a Slater determinant and :math:`\Psi` is the wavefunction.
+In the FANCI module, the objectives represent the Schrödinger equation with :math:`\bra{\Phi} \hat{H} \ket{\Psi}` and :math:`\bra{\Phi} \hat{H} \ket{\Phi}`, where :math:`\Phi` is a Slater determinant and :math:`\Psi` is the wavefunction.
 This framework is established in the abstract base class, :ref:`BaseHamiltonian <wfns.ham.base.BaseHamiltonian>`.